duncanhunter/Pluralsight-Angular-Fire-Course/README.md

 ![branchs list](src/assets/branching-info.png)

 To clone a branch from this GitHub repo run the following commands:
-1. Clone the repo in to a directory of choice.
+1. Clone the repo in to a directory of choice
 ```
 git clone "https://github.com/duncanhunter/AngularFireCourse"
 ```
-2. Change directory in the project folder
+2. Change directory into the project folder
 ```
 cd AngularFireCourse
 ```